 Easy to eat and perfect for sharing, Glazed Pineapple Ham picks are the perfect bite-sized addition to your Super Bowl party recipes.

-Recipe and photo sourced from A Spicy Perspective
+Recipe from A Spicy Perspective

 - 2/3 cup apple butter